australias-best-silo-art

 Date completed: May 2022

-Artists: Sam Bates aka Smug (AUS)
+Artist: Sam Bates aka Smug (AUS)

-Yanggendyinanyuk, meaning 'His Walking Feet' in the language of the Wergaia People was born in 1834 in Wotjobaluk Country, in the Wimmera Region of North Western Victoria.
+Yanggendyinanyuk, meaning 'His Walking Feet' in the language of the Wergaia People, was born in 1834 in Wotjobaluk Country, in the Wimmera Region of North Western Victoria.
 He lived a life marked by extraordinary achievements in leadership and sportsmanship.
 A Gamaty, meaning 'Black Cockatoo' was his totem.

 Rochester